UBC-MDS/introduction-machine-learning/chapters/en/slides/module7/module7_05.md

 Notes:

-we can use `scikit-learn` which has functions for these metrics.
+…We can use `scikit-learn` which has functions for these metrics.

 See
 <a href="https://scikit-learn.org/stable/modules/classes.html#module-sklearn.metrics" target="_blank">here</a>.